Quietude, a peaceful wooden home | Henry Yorke Mann

 The entire interior is lined with pine boards, treated only with a drying oil.
 The wood gives the interior a warm golden glow.
 A large skylight at the peak of the vaulted roof floods the small home with light.
 Shelves built around the tops of the walls are used for display and for storage.

 The shape of the house was a factor in keeping the construction cost low.
 Although the roof is complex, with hips on all sides, the symmetry allowed for efficient construction since multiple pieces could be cut to the same length and angle at once.
 Costs were also kept down by using inexpensive pine for the exterior siding and interior finish.
-The home is well-insulated, and is heated by a small propane fireplace.
+The home is well-insulated, and can be heated by a small propane fireplace.

 Text copyright 2012 SmallHouseBliss.
 All Rights Reserved.